altjx/doorcode-genie/README.md

-# Automated Lock Management Script
+# Automated Door Lock Access Code Management

 ## Overview
 This script automates door code management for properties managed through OwnerRez, using Seam's API integration with door locks.
 It is designed to be run as a cron job to manage access codes for check-ins and check-outs seamlessly.